yigitm/react-group-project/README.md

 ### Run tests

-To run the app, use below command.
+To run the tests, use below command.

 ```
-npm start
+npm run test
 ```

 Launches the test runner in the interactive watch mode.\